-Officers may display portions of BWC footage to witnesses as necessary for purposes of investigation as allowed by Minn.
+Officers may display portions of BWC footage to witnesses as necessary for investigation purposes as allowed by Minn.
 Stat.
 13.82, Subd.
 15, as may be amended from time to time.
 Officers should generally limit these displays in order to protect against the incidental disclosure of individuals whose identities are not public.
-Protecting against incidental disclosure could involve, for instance, showing only a portion of the video, showing only screenshots, muting the audio, or playing the audio but not displaying video.
+Protecting against incidental disclosure could involve, for instance, showing only a portion of the video, showing only screenshots, muting the audio, or playing audio but not displaying the video.
 In addition,

-- 1. BWC data may be shared with other law enforcement agencies only for legitimate law enforcement purposes that are documented in writing at the time of the disclosure. - 2.
-BWC data shall be made available to prosecutors, courts, and other criminal justice entities as provided by law.
+•BWC data may be shared with other law enforcement agencies only for legitimate law enforcement purposes that are documented in writing at the time of the disclosure.

-Data Security Safeguards
+•BWC data shall be made available to prosecutors, courts, and other criminal justice entities as provided by law.

+DATA SECURITY SAFEGUARDS

-- 1. Personally, owned devices, including but not limited to computers and mobile devices, shall not be programmed, or used to access or view agency BWC data. - 2.
-Officers shall not intentionally edit, alter, erase, or copy any BWC recording unless otherwise expressly authorized by the Chief or the Chief's designee. - 3.
-Unless authorized by the Chief of Police, officers are not allowed to store or bring their BWC's home during off-duty hours. - 4.
-As required by Minn.
+•Personally owned devices, including but not limited to computers and mobile devices, shall not be programmed or used to access or view agency BWC data.

+•Officers shall not intentionally edit, alter, erase, or copy any BWC recording unless expressly authorized by the Chief or the Chief's designee.

+•Unless authorized by the Chief of Police, officers are not allowed to store or bring their BWCs home during off-duty hours.

+•As required by Minn.
 Stat.
 13.825, Subd.
-9, as may be amended from time to time, this agency shall obtain an independent biennial audit of its BWC program.
+9, as may be amended occasionally, this agency shall obtain an independent biennial audit of its BWC program.

-Agency Use of Data
+AGENCY USE OF DATA

-- In addition, supervisors and other assigned personnel may access BWC data for the purposes of reviewing or investigating a specific incident that has given rise to a complaint or concern about officer misconduct or performance. - 2.
-Nothing in this policy limits or prohibits the use of BWC data as evidence of misconduct or as a basis for discipline. - 3.
-Officers should contact their supervisors to discuss retaining and using BWC footage for training purposes.
-Officer objections to preserving or using certain footage from training will be considered on a case by case basis.
+•In addition, supervisors and other assigned personnel may access BWC data to review or investigate a specific incident that has given rise to a complaint or concern about officer misconduct or performance.

+•Nothing in this policy limits or prohibits the use of BWC data as evidence of misconduct or as a basis for discipline.

+•Officers should contact their supervisors to discuss retaining and using BWC footage for training purposes.
+Officer objections to preserving or using certain footage from training will be considered caseby-case.
 Field training officers may utilize Bwc data with trainees for the purpose of providing coaching and feedback on the trainees' performance.